Philosophy Analysis | Outsider: Fascism and Colin Wilson

 It is not an overt connection.
 Wilson did not write as a fascist or rightist.

 But, as we shall see, the topics he covered have an implicit connection to the authoritarian right — so much so that anyone who writes or thinks on these topics while believing them to be true will produce implicitly rightist, if not far-right or fascist thought.

-Wilson said that he essentially wrote the same book 150 times, but using different historical, philosophical, artistic, and scientific material to elaborate his philosophy.
+Wilson said that he essentially wrote the same book 150 times using different historical, philosophical, artistic, and scientific material to elaborate his philosophy.

 There is no ‘one’ book on Colin Wilson’s philosophy, but every book embodies it.

 I. Human beings have a hidden potential, Faculty X, which once fully realised will allow humans to greatly augment their powers, and possibly transcend death itself;